 In 2018, the last Halo Championship Series was won by team Splyce, which actually disbanded shortly after the win.
 There’s a little fact to be found here – one of the leading players for Splyce in the HCS 2018 series was Shotzzy, who would go on to be crowned a Call of Duty League MVP one year later.
 Now, he’s a straight win for anyone looking to dive into a little Call of Duty betting.

 Bizarrely, out of the eight teams that made it through the HCS 2018 series, only one has returned as an official partner in the reboot of the Halo Championship Series.
-Although, based on the current roster, we can take a guess at the best Halo esports teams for 2021:
+Although, based on the current roster, we can take a guess at the best Halo esports teams:

 Cloud9 – One of the longest-standing and winningest teams in esports, Cloud9 could pick up a huge win in the HCS.